 Miranda Forrester is a figurative painter living and working in London.

-Since graduating from the University of Brighton with a BA in Fine Art Painting, her work has been featured in several exhibitions at key galleries and museums, such as the Saatchi Gallery, Tiwani Contemporary, Christie’s Education and Mariane Ibrahim Gallery.
-Her work is included in public and private collections, including The Arts Council Collection and Soho House collection.
+Since graduating from the University of Brighton with a BA in Fine Art Painting, her work has been featured in several exhibitions at key galleries and museums, such as the Walker Art Gallery Liverpool, Venice Biennale 2024 and Foundry Seoul.
+Her work is included in public and private collections, including The Government Art Collection, The Arts Council Collection and Soho House collection.

 Miranda Forrester is represented by Tiwani Contemporary.